Nature, Science & Cell Figure Requirements: Size, DPI & Format Cheat Sheet

 - Set up documents with correct dimensions

-- Use AI tools like SciDraw for illustrations
+- Use AI tools like SciDraw AI for illustrations

 - Follow the checklist before submission